 - It makes the message hard to ignore

 Generally, you’ll see a landing page has no header or footer.
 That is done to keep anyone on that page for as much as time as possible.
 This removes any kind of distraction.

-The landing pages are also very beautiful in comparison to other pages on a website.
+The landing pages are also stunning in comparison to other pages on a website.

-They clearly define what is the goal of making this page, what the creator wants you to do or what you need to do..
+They clearly define what the goal of making this page is, what the creator wants you to do, or what you need to do.

 A landing page strictly sticks to the point.
 It doesn’t have text regarding something that won’t matter to the topic.
-It has simple and solid content to impress people.
+It has a simple and trustworthy content to impress people.

-An optimized landing page is very hard to ignore.
+An optimized landing page is tough to ignore.
 It makes the user stick to it to the end.
-Using visual elements and social proofs in recent times, a landing page is now constantly performing better than any type f lead generation method.
+Using visual elements and social proofs in recent times, a landing page is now consistently performing better than any type of lead generation method.